wax-office-of-inspector-general/waxguilds/reports/blacklusionx/latest.md

 ### <ins>Noteworthy</ins>

 Some "issues" related to the FIO Blockchain consumed a lot of my time this month.
+I will not go into detail here in this report, but essentially we had an unplanned case come up, that urgently required my attention.

 Our testnet atomic node experienced some issues this month.
 We resolved the issue.